 Everything.
 There are more than 20 hands-on interactive exhibits and dozens of other cool things to watch and learn.

-We’ll update this post with the schedule for workshops and demos so you can plan and pack accordingly.
+As always, the day promises lots of music, raspberry pi, good food, and fire.
+Check out the schedule of the day for workshops and demos so you can plan and pack accordingly.

 Don’t forget your unbridled enthusiasm to try new stuff with your kiddos, that’s most important.

 - Fun.
 If you like to make, create, design, cut, or glue, you will enjoy yourself.
 If you like to watch the incredible inventions of others, you will have plenty to ogle.

 - Crowds.
 While I don’t expect the teeming throngs that show up for the San Mateo Maker Faire, this mini maker will have its share of long lines for food, bathrooms, and cool exhibits.

 - Flames.
 Fire arts will be on display in full force.
 All done safely, but the child that freaks out may be yours.